 Scientists believe that a compound called diallyl disulfide that occurs in garlic may work against the enzymes in the body that damage cartilage.

-- eating plenty of fruit and vegetables
+- fruit and vegetables

 When someone is living with osteoarthritis, their body is in an inflammatory state.